 There's no doubt that Intel's entrance into the discrete graphics card space is the most exciting news the industry has received in years.
 We just hope it can execute on its mission this time around instead of taking unreasonable risks like it did with Larrabee.
 Intel has assembled a veteran team that should guide the company away from obvious missteps, though.
 Many of those hires hail from AMD and Intel has opened a new graphics development office in Toronto, close to AMD's campus, so it can do some recruiting.

 We also see a new level of engagement from the company on the graphics front, as evidenced by the company's recent Ask You Anything session on Reddit where it asked enthusiasts what they would like to see from its coming products.
 Intel appears to be using the feedback wisely, which is a refreshing change of pace.

 Intel is perhaps the only company with the deep pockets and desktop PC leadership position to successfully bring a new ground-up discrete graphics architecture to market.
 Competition is good for everyone, but Intel has a long way to go before we see the end products in 2020.
-Meanwhile, it's almost certain that Intel will turn the spigot on with more details during its keynote at CES 2019.
+Meanwhile, it's almost certain that Intel will turn the spigot on with more details over the coming months.
 We'll be there in the front row and update this post as new information comes to light.

 - Best Graphics Cards